State and Local Policy Database

 Currently no utility has a decoupling or lost revenue adjustment mechanism in New Mexico, however HB 291 (2019) specifically allows for adoption of a decoupling mechanism that ensures that the revenue per customer approved by the commission in a general rate case proceeding is recovered by the public utility without regard to the quantity of electricity actually sold by the public utility.

 The Efficient Use of Energy Act and the Rule do allow a utility to propose a profit incentive mechanism that is based on satisfactory program performance and does not exceed the product of the approved annual program costs and its weighted average cost of capital.
-PNM, EPE, and SPS all earn an incentive award.
-NM Gas proposed an incentive award in its Plan Year 2017 program for the first time.
+PNM, EPE, SPS, and NMGC all earn an incentive award.

 Following an April 2007 order (Cases 03-E-0640 and 06-G-0746), electric and gas utilities must file proposals for true-up-based decoupling mechanisms in ongoing and new rate cases.
 All six major electric and all 10 major gas companies have revenue decoupling mechanisms in place.